-OUTPUT_PATH = 'output/'
+OUTPUT\PATH = 'output/'

 Where to output the generated files.
+This should correspond to your web server's virtual host root directory.

 PATH

 Path to content directory to be processed by Pelican.
 If undefined, and content path is not specified via an argument to the pelican command, Pelican will use the current working directory.